 In addition, we are exposed to risk to the extent that a third-party servicer becomes insolvent or unable to perform its obligations under the agreements governing the outstanding securities.
 U.S. bankruptcy laws may also relieve the servicer from its obligations to make advance payments of amounts due from loan borrowers or limit its obligation to the extent that is does not expect to recover the advances due to the deteriorating credit of the delinquent loans.
-While we expect that the GSEs will transfer the servicing or otherwise make the investors in Agency MBS whole, for non-Agency MBS, financial difficulties with the servicer could lead to a material increase in delinquencies or losses to the securities.
+While we expect that the GSEs will transfer the servicer could lead to a material increase in delinquencies or losses to the securities.
 As a result, the value of the securities may be impacted, and we may incur losses on our investment.